It’s hard to understand how parent influence really works. But your words and actions have a serious impact on your children.

 K8 and I were getting ready for bed yesterday.
 I started taking off my eye makeup.
 She wanted to do it too.

 So I got out a cotton round for her and put a little makeup remover on it.
-She wiped her eye and
+She wiped her eye and was immediately annoyed.

 “I want brown!” she whined.